scds/intro-python/lessons/lesson1.md

 ## Math Operations

-Using Python as a calculator works exactly as you think it does.
+Using Python as a calculator works exactly as you think it should.

 <div class="code-example" Markdown="1">
 {: .label }